guillermo-moran/Packix-DRM-Middleman/README.md

 Middleman is an in-between server for Packix's DRM API.

 Use this in order to keep your Developer Access Key a secret.
-Preferably, use HTTPS if you are going to use it on your own server.
+Please use HTTPS if you are going to use it on your own server.

 ## Usage